Best Faucet-Mounted Water Filters of 2026

 How CR Tests Water Filters

 CR tests faucet-mounted water filters for flavor and odor reduction, flow rate, and how quickly they clog (indicating the need for a filter cartridge replacement).
 We also verify whether they’re independently certified to accepted standards for the reduction of lead, chlorine, and PFAS.
-Third-party certification is how you’ll know if a water filter’s contaminant removal claims can be trusted.
+Third-party certification is how you can verify the validity of a water filter’s contaminant removal claims.

 All but one of the faucet-mounted filters we tested were very good at reducing unpleasant tastes and odors.
 Several are certified to remove chlorine and lead, but only one is certified to remove PFAS.

 To determine how faucet-mounted water filters perform, we filter hundreds of gallons of water until each filter cartridge reaches its advertised life span.
-Faucet filter flow rates ranged from excellent to mediocre, with the top three not clogging over the cartridge life span.
+Faucet filter flow rates ranged from excellent to mediocre, with the top three not clogging during the cartridge lifespan.
 Two, however, failed dismally, with poor clog rates.
-Neither of those had a filter-life indicator, making it important to monitor your cartridges closely.
+Neither of those had a filter life indicator, making it essential to closely monitor your cartridges.
 Our price checks found that filter replacement costs ranged from $36 up to $86 per year.

 @consumerreports Bought a new faucet on Amazon recently?
 The e-commerce company needs to do more to vet their sellers, so dangerous products aren’t made available to consumers in the first place.
 Learn more about these important recalls and safety warnings through the link in our bio. #recall #safety #safetyfirst #safetywarning